 Depending on how you interact with or use the Service, we may collect the following categories of Personal Information about you:

-We may collect your Personal Information directly from you, such as when you register for a Genomelink account, submit your saliva for testing, complete a family history questionnaire, survey or form, contribute to blogs and forums, or contact us with a question.
+We may collect your Personal Information directly from you, such as when you register for a Genomelink account, provide us with certain electronic health record data, complete a family history questionnaire, survey or form, contribute to blogs and forums, or contact us with a question.

 We may also collect your Personal Information from third party sources, such as Third Party DNA Services, social media platform providers, or your friends and family who refer our Service to you.
 The Personal Information we collect from these third parties sources typically depends on the privacy settings or permissions that you have communicated with these third parties or otherwise set on their platforms.